-- 1. Accommodation request received or accommodation identified: - a.
-Date received:\\\\\ - b.
-Who made the request or identified the need? \\\\\\

-c.
-Metho thod of request (written, phone, in person, etc.):

-d.
-Type of accommodation requested:

-2. 2.
-Initiate communications with employee.

-a.
-Date: ate:

-b.
-Does the employee have a disability?
-If so, what is it:

-c.
-What limitations or restrictions does the disability impose on the employee?

-d.
-Anticipated duration of the limitations:

-e.
-Essential functions of employee's position (attach job description or similar):

-i.
-Per existing job description:

-ii.
-Opinions of essential functions as actually performed in the workplace:

-Employee:

-Employee's supervisor:

-Human resources:
+1. Accom modatio on request received or accommodation identified: a.
+Date re eceived: b.
+Who m nade the request or identified the need? c.
+Metho d of request (written, phone, in person, etc.): d.
+Type o f accommodation requested: 2.
+Initiate commu unications with employee. a.
+Date: b.
+Does tl he employee have a disability?
+If so, what is it: c.
+What li mitations or restrictions does the disability impose on the employee? d.
+Anticip pated duration of the limitations: e.
+Essenti al functions of employee's position (attach job description or similar): i.
+Per existing job description: ii.
+Opinions of essential functions as actually performed in the workplace: Employee: Employee's supervisor:

-Determination of essential functions: iii.
+Human resources: Determination of essential functions: iii.
 How do the employee's limitations or restrictions affect the employee's ability to perform the essential and/or marginal functions of his/her position?
-3. 3.
-Is medical documentation needed to identify or substantiate the employee's disability, limitatic and effective accommodations?
-If so, check each step below when completed: ccommodations?
+3. Is medical docu umentation needed to identify or substantiate the employee's disability, limitations, and effective a ccommodations?
 If so, check each step below when completed: a.
-Is the e employee's disability/impairment and need for an accommodation obvious?
-Yes No If yes, do not request medical information. b Provide ADA Medical Assessment Form and medical authorization form to employee.
-(Include GINA language on each.)
-C Obtain employee's signature on medical authorization form. d.
-Notify employee of deadline for return of medical forms, Notify employee of deadline for return of medical forms, and explain the consequences of failure to return the form.
+Is the e mployee's disability/impairment and need for an accommodation obvious?
+Yes No If yes, do not request medical information. b Provide ADA Medical Assessment Form and medical authorization form to employ yee.
+(Include GINA language on each.) с Obtain employee's signature on medical authorization form.
+Notify employee of deadline for return of medical forms, and explain the conseq uences of failure to return the form.
 Due date: 4.
 Assess medical information when received: a.
 Does m nedical information support the existence of disability and need for an accom modation?
 Yes No Explain:

-с.
-Discuss medical information with employee, even if answer to Question 4.a., above, is "No" Date: Participants: d.
+b.
+Is clarification or supplementation is needed?
+Describe: c.
+Discuss medical information with employee, even if answer to Question 4.a., above, is "No".
+Date: Participants: d.
 Contact with employee's health care provider: i.
 Provide employee with letter to provider for clarification or supplementation if necessary.
 N/A:OR- Due date for return of information: -OR- ii.
 Has employee granted permission to contact provider directly: No Obtain medical information only through employee.
 Yes Is medical authorization signed by employee?
-Yes No Describe contact with medical provider (date, name, content of conversation): sed on the me edical and other pertinent information received, discuss with employee: a.
-Date of discussion: Participants: Content of discussion:

-- Reasonable: Plausible or feasible in the ordinary course of things. - Effective: Enables the employee to perform the essential functions of the job.
+Yes No Describe contact with medical provider (date, name, content of conversation): 5.
+Based on the medical and other pertinent information received, discuss with employee: a.
+Date of discussion: Participants: Content of discussion: 6.
+Accom whethe modation suggestions: For each suggested accommodation under consideration, identify er it is: Reasonable: Plausible or feasible in the ordinary course of things.
+Effective: Enables the employee to perform the essential functions of the job.

-Imposes an Undue Hardship: Creates a significant difficulty or expense (unduly extensive, substantial, disruptive, or would fundamentally alter the nature of the business operation).
+- Imposes an Undue Hardship: Creates a significant difficulty or expense (unduly extensive, substantial, disruptive, or would fundamentally alter the nature of the business operation).
 Include specific facts, amounts, and considerations as evidence of undue hardship.
-Generalities and assumptions are not adequate.

-- Use additional pages and attach supporting documentation if necessary.
+Generalities and assumptions are not adequate. - Use additional pages and attach supporting documentation if necessary.

-а.
+a.
 Accommodation suggestion and analysis:

 Reasonable:

 Effective:

 Undue hardship:

 b.
 Accommodation suggestion and analysis:

-Reasonable: Reasonable:
+Reasonable:

 Effective:

 Undue hardship:

-7. The accommodation determination.
+7. The acc commodation determination.

 a.
 Employer's preferred accommodation and reasons:

 b.
 Employee's preferred accommodation and reasons:

 c.
 Decision and reasons: